thermohub/thermofun/README.md

 ## Install ArangoDB local

 * For using ThermoFun with a local arangodb client.
-If only the remote db.thermohub.net database will be used, the instalation of a local arangodb client is not necessary.
+If only the remote db.thermohub.net database will be used, the installation of a local arangodb client is not necessary.
 Proceed to the next section Install Dependencies
-* In a terminal copy-paste and run to folowing code: (for possibily newer versions of arangodb check [click here](https://www.arangodb.com/download-major/ubuntu/).
-In the arangodb packedge configuration we recomend to leave ```root``` password empty, and click enter for the following questions, using default selections.
+* In a terminal copy-paste and run to flowing code: (for possibly newer versions of arangodb check [click here](https://www.arangodb.com/download-major/ubuntu/).
+In the arangodb packedge configuration we recommend to leave ```root``` password empty, and click enter for the following questions, using default selections.
 For Backup database files before upgrading select "Yes".

 ```
 #!bash